Today, we will begin by reading very familiar scriptures. Hardly a Feast goes by that we do not read these. It says in Deuteronomy 14:

-Let's go back to Leviticus 10, and beginning in verse 1:
+Let us go back to Leviticus 10, and beginning in verse 1:

-"And Nadab and Abihu, the sons of Aaron, took their censers and put fire therein and put incense thereon and offered strange fire before the Lord which He had commanded them not [to do].
-(2) There went out fire from the Lord and devoured them, and they died before the Lord.
-(3) Then Moses said unto Aaron, 'This is it which the Lord spake' — notice this! — 'Saying, "I will be sanctified in them that come near Me; and before all the people, I will be glorified."'
+Leviticus 10:1-3 And Nadab and Abihu, the sons of Aaron, took their censers and put fire therein and put incense thereon and offered strange fire before the Lord which He had commanded them not [to do].
+There went out fire from the Lord and devoured them, and they died before the Lord.
+Then Moses said unto Aaron, 'This is it which the Lord spake [Notice this!] saying, "I will be sanctified in them that come near Me; and before all the people, I will be glorified."'
 And Aaron held his peace."

 Now, have we come near God, and are we giving Him—the Creator, the King of Kings, the Lord of Lords, the Savior—the honor that He deserves?

 Those who come near to God must know that God is separate from everyone else, and that we are to come before Him on His terms.
 There are no ifs, ands, or buts.
 God is very patient, but things have to be done on His terms.
-The reason is because that for Him to allow things to be done on our terms will not fulfill His purpose for us!
+The reason is because for Him to allow things to be done on our terms will not fulfill His purpose for us!
 He is the Creator.
 We are the created.
 We are being created.

 Let me ask you what may seem like a strange question.
 Where is your mind right now?
 Now remember that you are before God.
 Where is your mind?

 How would you like it if when you spoke to someone and they ignored you the entire time that you were talking with them, their eyes roamed all over with disinterest?
 Has that ever aggravated you?
-When you are talking to somebody, and it is apparent that their mind is somewhere else, and they are looking at everything but you, making no eye contact, isn't that aggravating?
+When you are talking to somebody, and it is apparent that their mind is somewhere else, and they are looking at everything but you, making no eye contact, is that not aggravating?

 I look out here and I see all of us, or most of us, I guess, in very nice clothing, and that is good.
-But how do you think that God would react if we appeared here before Him, in this setting, in informal clothing, even though we had more formal clothes, or came in clothing that is disrespectful of His office, like really short skirts, or blue jeans?
+But how do you think that God would react if we appeared here before Him, in this setting, in informal clothing, even though we had more formal clothes, or came in clothing that is disrespectful of His office—really short skirts, or blue jeans?

 I think we all understand that God booted out the man who showed up at the wedding feast because he was not dressed properly.
 Now we understand that dress has to do with the clothing of righteousness.
 But the matter of the fact is that dress was the illustration, and dress is important to God.

 This principle washes over into other areas.
 How do we treat other people—especially God's people?
 Are we respectful of them?
 Are we considerate of them?

-Now I have used a term here in a couple of sermons recently: Reciprocity, which means "a back and forth," and "an exchange."
+I have used a term here in a couple of sermons recently: Reciprocity, which means "a back and forth," and "an exchange."

 Now this scripture involves a king.
-Turn with me to II Chronicles 15:1:

-"Now the spirit of God came upon Azariah the son of Oded, (2) and he went out to meet Asa, and said unto him, 'Hear me, Asa, and all Judah, and Benjamin...'"
+II Chronicles 15:1 Now the spirit of God came upon Azariah the son of Oded, and he went out to meet Asa, and said unto him, 'Hear me, Asa, and all Judah and Benjamin.'

 At this time, Asa was a pretty good king.
 Look at the way this was stated: